xinhuang/xinhuang.github.com/data/posts/2017-02-27-the-epic-fail-of-enforcing-unit-tests.md

 > Don't get pissed off, teach people why and how to write tests from the beginning.
 >
-> And most important, don't force people to write unit tests.
+> And most importantly, don't force people to write unit tests.

 You would say: **That is not true.
 By forcing people writing tests to reach test coverage of N%, (N is usually around 80 hopefully) they will carefully design their code so that it is unit-testable/testable.**